marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Yes, Maryland warrants are generally considered public records with specific exceptions.
 The Maryland Public Information Act (Md.
 General Provisions Code Ann. § 4-101) establishes the right of the people to inspect and obtain records created and maintained by the state's public bodies, including sheriff's offices, police departments, and the Commissioner of Land Patents (State Archivist), who serve as custodians for certain warrants.

-In Maryland, search warrants are sealed and can only be inspected and obtained by people directly involved in a case or by court order.
-Arrest warrants can be viewed and obtained only when a warrant has been executed or remains active after 90 days.
-However, law enforcement agents are permitted to release arrest warrant information.
+Maryland's court rules also permit the public inspection of certain warrants issued by courts under specific circumstances.
+In Maryland, search warrants are sealed and may only be inspected and obtained by people directly involved in a case or by court order.
+However, although law enforcement agents are permitted to release arrest warrant information, arrest warrants may only be viewed and received when a warrant has been executed or is active for 90 days.
 Generally, the public cannot assess and obtain warrant records or information restricted by federal law, state statutes, and court rules.

-Md.
-Rule 16-911-16-914 and Md.
-General Provisions Code Ann. § 4-301-4-362 covers records and information with limited access in Maryland.
+Note: Maryland's Rules, 16-911-16-914 and General Provisions Code Ann. § 4-301-4-362, cover records and information with limited access.

 Types of Warrants in Maryland

-Per Md.
+Hospital Warrants: Per Md.
 Criminal Procedure Code Ann. § 3-101(e), hospital warrants are legal paperwork that authorizes law enforcement agents to apprehend individuals suspected of violating conditional release orders and detain them in facilities designated by the Maryland Department of Health

-These warrants are connected with domestic cases or regulatory functions rather than criminal proceedings.
+Civil and Administrative Warrants: These warrants are connected with domestic cases or regulatory functions rather than criminal proceedings.
 For example, child custody warrants authorize law enforcement to take custody of a child per Md.
 Family Law Code Ann. § 9.5-311

 What is a Search Warrant in Maryland?

-Law enforcement seeking to search any location must apply in writing to a judge and provide probable cause.
-Per Md.
-Criminal Procedure Code Ann. § 1-203(3), the applicant must sign, date, and swear to the application (or affidavit) and provide facts or grounds supporting the search and seizure.
-The affiant (applicant) can submit the search warrant application and other supporting documents to a district or circuit court judge by electronic mail, secure fax, or in-person delivery.
+A Maryland search warrant is paperwork issued by a judge directing law enforcement officers to search a person, premises, or location and seize items that may be evidence of a crime.
+Law enforcement seeking to search any location must apply in writing to a judge and provide probable cause (Code Ann. § 1-203(3)).
+The applicant must sign, date, and swear to the application (or affidavit) and provide facts or grounds supporting the search and seizure.
+The affiant (applicant) may submit the search warrant application and other supporting documents to a district or circuit court judge by electronic mail, secure fax, or in-person delivery.

 Maryland also allows law enforcement agents and the State's Attorney to apply for no-knock search warrants.
 These warrants allow police officers to enter any premises without announcing their presence, purpose, or authority.
 However, the applicant must provide relevant material to convince the judge that the warrant is necessary.

+An applicant may communicate with the judge in person, via video, or by phone about the contents of an affidavit.
 Upon conviction that probable cause exists, the judge will sign the warrant, indicate the date and time of issuance, and send it to the applicant.

 An issued Maryland search warrant contains the following details: